 - You can use the goals above or create your own!

-The next important section is finding inspiration for your video.
+The next, important task is finding inspiration for your video.
 The best place to get inspiration for your video is to look through other Kickstarter videos.
-I recommend looking at the most popular Kickstarter campaign videos, and successful campaigns that are similar to yours.
+I recommend looking at the most popular Kickstarter campaign videos, in particular the successful campaigns which are similar to your own.

 The next important step is to create a storyboard.
 The storyboard is a great way to get the flow for your video on paper and explore multiple ideas.
 The storyboard happens before you start scripting.

 If you have multiple ideas for your video, it is good to storyboard them out and then run them past a friend.
 I recommend creating at least two to four storyboards that have different directions for the video.